mpvnet-player/mpv.net/docs/manual.md

 Opens a file browser dialog in order to select files to be opened.
 The file browser dialog supports multiselect to load multiple files at once.

-Pressing CTRL appends the files to the playlist.
+Supported are media files and Blu-ray and DVD ISO image files.

 ### open-optical-media
 Shows a folder browser dialog to open a DVD or BD folder.